vulnmaster/simpletoolUCOserialization/README.md

 #### `generate_input_data.py`

-This script generates a JSON file (`input_data.json`) with 100,000 examples of email addresses and their corresponding data.
+This script generates a JSON file (`input_data.json`) with a variable number of examples of filetree enumeration records.

 #### `uco_serialization.py`

 This script processes the input data in batches and serializes the output to a .jsonld file.

+Github runs an action upon commit (`.github/workflows/run-serialization.yml`) that orchestrates this small system to produce validated CASE/UCO .jsonld